abdulkk49/YOLOv2-Object-Detection-CV/README.md

 #### Inputs and outputs
 - The **input** is a batch of images, and each image has the shape (m, 608, 608, 3)
 - The **output** is a list of bounding boxes along with the recognized classes.
-Each bounding box is represented by 6 numbers $(p_c, b_x, b_y, b_h, b_w, c)$ as explained above.
+Each bounding box is represented by 6 numbers (p_c, b_x, b_y, b_h, b_w, c) as explained above.
 If you expand $c$ into an 80-dimensional vector, each bounding box is then represented by 85 numbers.

 #### Anchor Boxes
 * Anchor boxes are chosen by exploring the training data to choose reasonable height/width ratios that represent the different classes.
 For this assignment, 5 anchor boxes were chosen for you (to cover the 80 classes), and stored in the file './model_data/yolo_anchors.txt'